 Awards and Nominations

-- Saturn Award: Best Special Effects (won)
+- Won Saturn Awards for Best Special Effects and Best Science Fiction Film

 Behind the Scenes Insights